kyma-project/telemetry-manager/docs/contributor/pocs/otlp-logs.md

 }
 ```

-The OpenTelemetry Collector configuration moves all JSON fields to the `attribtues` map.
-The user given log message, which emitted in the `msg` JSON field, is moved to the OTLP `body` field.
+The OpenTelemetry Collector configuration moves all JSON fields to the `attributes` map.
+The user-given log message emitted in the **msg** JSON field is moved to the OTLP **body** field.
-The `level` JSON field is used to determine `severityName` and `severityNumber` fields.
-The mapping is done automatically using the severity_parser operator.
+The **level** JSON field determines the **severityName** and **severityNumber** fields.
+The mapping is automatically performed using the severity_parser operator.
 Operators for the filelog receiver determine the emitting Pod.
-Other resource attributes are added by the k8sattributes processor to fulfill the semantic conventions.
+The k8sattributes processor adds other resource attributes to fulfill the semantic conventions.
 The k8sattributes processor is also used to create resource attributes for pod labels.
 The same could be done with annotations.
 An operator for the filelog receiver preserves the originating filesystem path of the record to be compliant with the semantic conventions for logs.
-In the used configuration, we move the original log record to the `original` attribute for debugging purposes.
+In the used configuration, we move the original log record to the **original** attribute for debugging purposes.

-The OpenTelemetry Collector setup is able to extract the log message from different attributes, based on their existence.
-I.e., it is possible to support different logging libraries.
+The OpenTelemetry Collector setup is able to extract the log message from different attributes, depending on their presence.
+This means that it is possible to support different logging libraries.

-Non-JSON logs are for now preserved in the Body field while the enchrichment with resource attributes is still done.
+Non-JSON logs are preserved in the **body** field until the enrichment with resource attributes is completed.